edgexfoundry/edgex-go/ZMQWindows.md

 ## Setting up ZMQ to build on Windows

-0. Ensure that you've followed the steps leading up to this on the [README.md](README.md).
+0. Ensure that you've followed the steps leading up to this on the [README.md](README.md), this includes any dependenices.
 Clone this repository into the `%GOPATH%\src\github.com\edgexfoundry\` directory, using `git clone https://github.com/edgexfoundry/edgex-go.git %GOPATH%\src\github.com\edgexfoundry\edgex-go`.
-If `dep` is available (it should be since it's a prerequisite), navigate to `%GOPATH%\src\github.com\edgexfoundry\edgex-go` and run `dep ensure -v`.
-Otherwise, some of the below `go get` steps will need to be run before attempting to build (skippable commands will be denoted).

 1. Download & install the TDM-GCC from this URL: http://tdm-gcc.tdragon.net/download